Veil-Project/veil-project.github.io/collections/_posts/2019-02-14-state-of-veil-network.md

 In its initial release, however, complete anonymity in Veil is unavailable in two types of transactions.

-1. We had to include support for fully transparent Basecoin transactions to support our fair-distribution Proof-of-Work mining phase.
+1. We had to include support for fully transparent Basecoin transactions to better empower miners and mining pools for our fair-distribution Proof-of-Work mining phase.

 2. Direct conversion to RingCT is not yet able to be done from Zerocoin and Basecoin, requiring CT transactions for certain scenarios.